mcdeoliveira/pyctrl/README.md

-# beaglebone
-Control software using Beaglebone Black
+# ctrl: a Python Suite for Systems and Control

+## Release 0.1a

+See [http://guitar.ucsd.edu/ctrl/index.html] for complete documentation.